Kount/kount.github.io/_docs/dc-web-browser.md

 ## Create the kaxsdc Class

-{% include alert.html style="success" text="Responsible for triggering data collection."%}

 The Client Collector SDK data collection process is triggered by the 'load' data-event.
 This gives the collector the most available time to complete its work.
 The collection is bound to the page load event by adding the kaxsdc class and data-event=‘load’ to an HTML element, such as the HTML body or a div.
 (Code example below).

+{% include alert.html style="success" text="NOTE: Responsible for triggering data collection."%}

 ## Namespace & ka.ClientSDK Object

 The Kount collector JavaScript is namespaced under the ka JavaScript object.
 It is required to have the above /collect/sdk script tag into your page, which will import the Client Collector SDK.
-To start using the Client Collector SDK, create a new ClientSDK object: var client = new ka.ClientSDK(); (Code example below).
+To start using the Client Collector SDK, create a new ClientSDK object: `var client = new ka.ClientSDK()`; (Code example below).

 ## Available methods in the ka.ClientSDK object